Hablamos Español Insurance Companies We Work With

 Vehicles and cyber fraud

 Two modern gaps stand out.
-Employee-owned vehicles used for work create liability the business may not have covered without hired and non-owned auto.
+Employee-owned vehicles used for work create liability the business may not have addressed without hired and non-owned auto.
 And funds-transfer or social-engineering fraud, a spoofed email redirecting a payment, may not be covered without specific cyber wording.

 Contract endorsements that were never issued

-When a lease or contract requires additional insured status, a waiver, or primary and noncontributory wording, a certificate is not proof the endorsement exists.
+When a lease or contract requires additional insured status, a waiver, or primary and noncontributory wording, a certificate is generally not proof the endorsement exists.
 Missing endorsements are a quiet but serious gap.

 What to do